SharpSet/sharpnet/README.md

 | `SENDER_EMAIL` | str | Must be a gmail email |
 | `RECEIVER_EMAIL` | str | The email you want on the certificates and to receive emails to |
 | `DOMAIN` | str | The domain all certificates will be linked to |

-## Installation (Just Docker)

-Download the docker-compose file, set your env vars and run the file!

-For seeing how to configue your websites and apps for sharpnet, please check my other public repositories with web-apps and websites to see examples.

 ## SharpCD Install